The Key Pillars of Rebase

 Rules-based policies allow for predictable and measurable monetary actions.
 This is good for markets.

-| Elastic supply allows for currencies to adapt to market conditions.
-This is good for market participants. | Expanding the role of money through cryptocurrency and decreasing the role of banks allows for optionality, independence and decentralization.
+Expanding the role of money through cryptocurrency and decreasing the role of banks allows for optionality, independence and decentralization.
 This is good for markets and good for participants.

 Monies are simple, banks are complex.
 This is good for decentralizing governance.